Best city to fly into India

 Touring North India?
 Fly into Delhi, but explore flights into Bombay

-If you plan to visit Rajasthan, Varanasi, or travel to the Himalayas (Kashmir, Leh and Ladakh or Himachal Pradesh) then the best city to fly to is Delhi.
+If you plan to visit Rajasthan, Varanasi, or travel to the Himalayas (Kashmir, Leh and Ladakh or Himachal Pradesh) then the best city to fly in to is Delhi.
 Most international flights to India, fly into Delhi.

 On the other hand, if you’re thinking of touring around Rajasthan, do explore open jaw flights to India.
 For example, fly into Delhi and fly out of Mumbai (or the other way around).